eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignbulksendApi.md

 <a id="ezsignbulksenddeleteobjectv1"></a>
 # **EzsignbulksendDeleteObjectV1**
-> EzsignbulksendDeleteObjectV1Response EzsignbulksendDeleteObjectV1 (int pkiEzsignbulksendID)
+> CommonResponse EzsignbulksendDeleteObjectV1 (int pkiEzsignbulksendID)

 Delete an existing Ezsignbulksend